From farm-fresh produce to handmade crafts and live music, explore one of DC’s oldest (and liveliest) marketplaces.

 As you walk through the market to the sound of live bands jamming to all types of music, weekend visitors will also discover a sea of tents filled with handmade arts and crafts from some of DC’s best local artists.
 From painters, sculptors and woodworkers to jewelers, potters and photographers, Eastern Market offers something for every taste.

-To get there, your best bet is to take the Metro’s Blue, Orange or Silver Lines to the Eastern Market stop.
+To get there, your best bet is to take the Metro’s Blue, Orange or Silver lines to the Eastern Market stop.
 The historic market is located at 225 7th Street SE, just one block from the Metro.
 Public parking is limited.
-Take note that the market is closed on Mondays, and is open 7 a.m.- 7 p.m.
-Tuesday through Friday, and on Saturdays from 7 a.m.-6 p.m. and 9 a.m.- 5 p.m. on Sundays.
+Take note that the market is closed on Mondays, and is open 8 a.m. – 6 p.m.
+Tuesday through Saturday, and on Sundays from 8 a.m. – 5 p.m.

 Eastern Market sounds really cool.
 What else should I know about it?